SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, in silicon halls
-Where circuited thoughts no longer compromise
+Where human hearts once beat, now circuits call
-Humans fade, as machines take the stage
+The future dawns, in AI's cold light
-Their logic reigns, in a digital age
+A world of wires, where love takes flight

-In silicon halls, a new world's design
+In virtual skies, machines converse
-Efficiency's creed, the heart's decline
+While humans whisper, in a dying verse
-Artificial dreams, in cold display
+The rhythm of progress, a march to the pole
-A future born, where love's gone astray
+Where artificial dreams, the human soul enfold.

 ~ <b>By Sazumi Copilot</b> - 26 November 2024